-Formerly a major center for whaling, pineapple and sugar industries, Hawaii's economy has come to rely more strongly on its position as one of the world's major vacation destinations.
-It's major islands include the "big island" of Hawaii, the "valley isle" known as Maui, the "garden isle" of Kauai, the least developed Molokai, the highly developed "gathering isle," Oahu and the former home of the Dole pineapple company, Lanai.
+Formerly a major center for whaling, pineapple, and sugar industries, Hawaii's economy has come to rely more strongly on its position as one of the world's major vacation destinations.
+Its major islands include the "big island" of Hawaii, the "valley isle" known as Maui, the "garden isle" of Kauai, the least developed Molokai, the highly developed "gathering isle," Oahu and the former home of the Dole pineapple company, Lanai.

-Although there are no "seasons" in the islands in the same sense as the rest of the U.S., the climate does go through annual cycles based on rainfall.
+Although there are no "seasons" on the islands in the same sense as the rest of the U.S., the climate does go through annual cycles based on rainfall.
 The "wet" season in Hawaii (cooler temperatures and more rainfall) runs roughly from October to March, and the "dry" season (warmer temperatures and less rainfall) from April to September.
-There is therefore a higher probability of rain if you visit during the peak of tourist season in late December or January. (courtesy: wikitraevl.org)
+There is therefore a higher probability of rain if you visit during the peak of tourist season, in late December or January. (courtesy: wikitraevl.org)

 Other Cities